Stylback/home-server/README.md

 ### Part 10: Gotify

-By default Gotify lets Docker handle its logs, to make it write to a file we can access we need to add an entrypoint to the `docker-compose.yml` file like so:
+By default Gotify lets Docker handle its logs, to make it write to a file we need to add an entrypoint to the `docker-compose.yml` file like so:

 ```yml
 version: "3"